 You are encouraged to carefully read the position description before applying.
 We have clear guidelines for the required skills, education and knowledge for all of our positions.
 We are an equal opportunity employer and will employ on merit.

 All written applications require a covering letter (tell us why YOU are the best person for the job).
 We also expect an up-to-date resume, which includes details of your previous employment and qualifications.
-Please email your covering letter and up-to-date resume to email@example.com.
-Due to the number of applications we receive, please note that only shortlisted candidates will be contacted further.
+Please email your covering letter and resume to email@example.com.
+Due to the number of applications we receive, please note that only shortlisted candidates will be contacted.

 Open for Expressions of Interest